#1 Cover Mistake for Self-Publishers: Fonts—Part I

 1) Background image: "Lady in White" by Franz Dvorak, 1927.
 Wikimedia is an excellent resource for finding pubic domain images that cost you nothing.
 If you're Dutch or Scotch like me, this a jump-up-and-down bargain.

 3) General rule of thumb: Two fonts only, preferably a mix of serif and sans serif.
 The goal is simplicity.
 Two serifs can clutter.
 The KISS method for writing is true for covers.
 Keep It Simple, Stan.
 Limiting fonts helps.
 I did, however, bend the rule a tad by using Arial for "a memoir of loss and hope."
-In this case, doing so did simplify rather than clutter.
+In this case, doing so simplify rather than clutter.

 4) Come Morning is Neuve STD.
 I chose it because it serves as a solid, well-grounded font compared to the more air, floating quality of Birdsong.

 5) Same Neuve STD for the author's name—either that or Callifornia.
 I opted for Neuve to keep the visual line, top to bottom, seamless.
+It's an okay cover, but see what giving up seven cups of coffee will do for you. . .

 Birdsong Come Morning—Manipulated

-2) I messed with the "d" and "g" of Birdsong by going into Illustrator, turning the fonts into outlines, then deleted vector points on the "d" tail to cut the descender shorter, allowing me a snugger fit with the rest of the text.
+1) I messed with the "d" and "g" of Birdsong by going into Illustrator, turning the fonts into outlines, then deleted vector points on the "d" tail to cut the descender shorter, allowing me a snugger fit with the rest of the text.
 I also messed with the "g," turning it's tail inward.
 This creates a singular "image" of text, a less-than-a-second read.
 I added a slight drop shadow to Birdsong" to create a 3-D effect and give the reader a place to start reading.
 Had I not done that, Come Morning would hog the attention.

 NOTE: It's not recommended to use drop shadows, a popular error for self-publishers.
 One, it's a bit gimmicky and needs to serve a purpose; two, most books are sold online and need to be readable in a one-inch thumb.
 Shadows can really muck this up.